11/7/2024

 speaker

 Thanks for the question.
 So, you know, the expense recovery rate has got two factors going on, the numerator, which is us driving rent, and the denominator, which is our total operating expense load.
 So the first part is our leasing strategy when we are signing leases is to drive all of the elements of revenues.
-And so we are getting increased base rents, and we are getting increased expense recoveries from our tenants largely on a fixed-cam basis.
-So that's why you're seeing the growth on the revenue side in both base minimum and in fixed cam.
-On the expense side of the house, we continue to be a very operating efficiencies and seeking ways to minimize as much of our expenses as possible.
-We've talked a little bit about the seasonality of our expense load this year relative to last year, where we expected a larger OPEX level in the second half of the year.
+And so we are getting increased base rents and we are getting increased expense recoveries from our tenants largely on a fixed-cam basis.
+So that's why you're seeing the growth on the revenue side in both base minimum and in fixed-cam.
+On the expense side of the house, we continue to be a very operating efficiency and seeking ways to minimize as much of our expenses as possible.
+We've talked a little bit about the seasonality of our expense load this year relative to last year, where we expected a larger OpEx level in the second half of the year.
 A lot of that's in the fourth quarter, just given the timing of marketing, the timing of holiday, the cost of that marketing, the cost of operating our centers relative to last year.
-Tenant recovery rate this year, we talked about being in the mid-'80s.
-We may be a tad higher than that mid-'80s level for the year.
-A big part of that is just continuing to drive the lease spreads, which we talked about in the last question, and continuing to operate as efficiently as possible.
-We'd expect that to continue into next year.
+Tenant recovery rate this year, we talked about being in the mid-80s.
+We may be a tad higher than that mid-80s level for the year.
+A big part of that is just continuing to drive the lease spreads, which we talked about in the last question, and continuing to operate as efficiently as possible, and we expect that to continue into next year.
+Got it.
+Thank you.

 speaker

 Thank you.
 Next question today is coming from Caitlin Burrows from Goldman Sachs.
-Her line is now live.
+Your line is now live.

 speaker